-Originally from London, I have lived in Portsmouth for nearly three years, where I have been working in scientific research at the University of Portsmouth.
+Originally from London, I have lived in Portsmouth for nearly four years, where I have been working in scientific research at the University of Portsmouth.

 I have greatly enjoyed my time at Flying Bull so far, so much so that it has inspired me to become a school teacher.
 I look forward to seeing Flying Bull achieve even more in the near future.

 My name is Luke Needham, I have lived in Portsmouth for most of my life.
 I have 5 children with two of them still attending The Flying Bull Academy.
 They enjoy it thoroughly.